Date of Award

 The purpose of this study was to observe and gather information regarding overall athletic performance in two different groups of exercisers.
 The two groups were CrossFit exercisers (CF) and traditional anaerobic resistance exercisers (TAR).
 The study is cross-sectional in nature, with various observations being required for data collection.
 Data was collected via a simple field test including measurement of performance in seven domains of fitness representative of overall athletic performance.
 The domains of fitness include body composition, flexibility, aerobic capacity, maximum strength, agility, maximum power, and muscular endurance.
 The sample size includes 19 participants in each group.
 All subjects are males, for the sake of maintaining a completely homogenous sample.
 All participants self-reported their volume and type of exercise.
 They were required to fall within the range of 5-6 days/week of 45-60min.
 This comes out to 240-300 minutes per week of exercise sessions of moderate-vigorous activity (both in CF and TAR).
 Data was analyzed using multiple regression, and among each group through the use of independent T-tests and Chi-Square Analysis.

 Gerhart, Hayden D., "A Comparison of Crossfit Training to Traditional Anaerobic Resistance Training in Terms of Selected Fitness Domains Representative of Overall Athletic Performance" (2013).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1175.